Function (computer programming): Delayed stacking

 One disadvantage of the call stack mechanism is the increased cost of a procedure call and its matching return.
 The extra cost includes incrementing and decrementing the stack pointer (and, in some architectures, checking for stack overflow), and accessing the local variables and parameters by frame-relative addresses, instead of absolute addresses.
 The cost may be realized in increased execution time, or increased processor complexity, or both.

 This overhead is most obvious and objectionable in leaf procedures or leaf functions, which return without making any procedure calls themselves.
 To reduce that overhead, many modern compilers try to delay the use of a call stack until it is really needed.
 For example, the call of a procedure P may store the return address and parameters of the called procedure in certain processor registers, and transfer control to the procedure's body by a simple jump.
 If the procedure P returns without making any other call, the call stack is not used at all.
 If P needs to call another procedure Q, it will then use the call stack to save the contents of any registers (such as the return address) that will be needed after Q returns.

+Features

+In general, a callable unit is a list of instructions that, starting at the first instruction, executes sequentially except as directed via its internal logic.
+It can be invoked (called) many times during the execution of a program.
+Execution continues at the next instruction after the call instruction when it returns control.

+Implementations

+The features of implementations of callable units evolved over time and varies by context.

+This section describes features of the various common implementations.

+General characteristics

+Most modern programming languages provide features to define and call functions, including syntax for accessing such features, including: